-If an LEA has identified FRL eligibility, even though those students may be marked as Free or Reduced within the Student Information System (SIS), they must also be marked with an Income Eligibility indicator for that poverty information to be sent to AzEDS.
-You may need to check with your SIS vendor on your system setup.
+Even though students may be marked as Free or Reduced within the Student Information System (SIS), they must also be marked with an Income Eligibility indicator (1 or 2) for that poverty information to be sent to AzEDS.
+You may need to check with your SIS vendor on your system setup to ensure these steps are happening correctly.

-STEP2: ESEA (Title I) Income Eligibility Forms Enter as indicator 1 or indicator 2 as selected on form
+STEP2: ESEA (Title I) Income Eligibility Forms

+Enter as indicator 1 or indicator 2 as selected on form

 The LEA may choose to send home Income Eligibility forms (English)/ Income Eligibility form (Spanish) as an alternative method to collecting poverty data.
 In the SIS, students are marked as either indicator 1 (free) or indicator 2 (reduced).
-Update!
 Electronic signatures can be utilized for income eligibility.
 See FAQ for more information.